 We are always looking for new ways to reduce our energy usage.
-We use energy-saving light bulbs and plan to invest in LED lighting soon.
+We use energy-saving light bulbs and/or LED lighting across the hotel.
 We have also installed solar panels to supply electricity to both the main house and cottages.
 Shortly we will be installing a Biomass Boiler which will supply the heating and hot water across The Grove is supplied by a 199kW Biomass Boiler.

 Two years ago, we planted substantial areas with trees that will provide a sustainable source of wood for us during the winter months.
 We hope that the tree planting will in years to come create beautiful wooded areas forming a new natural habitat for local flora and fauna.

 We are very fortunate to have our own boreholes, which supply the entire premises with the most beautiful spring water.
 This water, which is UV-filtered, is freely available from our taps and it is very popular with our thirsty guests.
 We use reusable glass bottles to provide this water to our guests in rooms.

 We recycle all our glass, plastic, paper and cardboard at The Grove and some of the cardboard is used for composting.
 We also compost all our garden and vegetable waste, which we then use in winter as a fertiliser to re-invigorate the soil.

 We have invested heavily in a water treatment plant and reed beds here at The Grove – to make sure that all the foul water is properly treated before it goes into the environment.